 - 2.2 The Addendum to the Delivery Agreement, including the Community Involvement Scheme, made provision in the Indicative Timetable, agreed by the Council in 2009, to consider 'Focused Changes'.
-This reflected Welsh Assembly Government Circular CL-01-2009 which allowed planning authorities to consider focused changes appropriate to ensure that the Plan is sound. - 2.3 Whilst the first set of Focused Changes was rescinded by the Council following pressure from the Welsh Assembly Government, it is clear from the decision of Full Council on 15th September 2009 to seek to delete major allocations that no political will exists to progress development of those sites.
-On this basis the Delivery Agreement, which states in paragraph 9.15 that "Elected Members are directly accountable to the electorate and are the people who will make the final decisions at key stages throughout the process" is open to question as it is clear that Members did not feel that they had been properly engaged.
+This reflected Welsh Assembly Government Circular CL-01-2009 which allowed planning authorities to consider focused changes appropriate to ensure that the Plan is sound. - 2.3 Whilst the first set of Focused Changes was rescinded by the Council following pressure from the Welsh Assembly Government, it is clear from the decision of Full Council on 15th September 2009 to seek to delete major allocations that no political will exists to progress development of the sites.
+On this basis the Delivery Agreement, which states in paragraph 9.15 that "Elected Members are directly accountable to the electorate and are the people who will make the final decisions at key stages throughout the process" is open to question.